|About the Renaissance Society of America|

-RSA, a not-for-profit (501(c)(3)) membership organization, is a member of the American Council of Learned Societies (ACLS).
+RSA, a not-for-profit (501(c)(3)) membership organization incorporated in the State of New York, is a member of the American Council of Learned Societies (ACLS).
 Its offices are located in the Graduate Center of the City University of New York.
-It is governed by an Executive Board, as well as a larger Council composed of Discipline Representatives and representatives of Associate Organizations.
+It is governed by an Executive Board; its leadership also includes a larger Council composed of Discipline Representatives and representatives of Associate Organizations.

 Reception, Reputation and Circulation in the Early Modern World, 1500–1800